AnkithKarnati/AWS/Basic Root Password setup &  Hostname setup.md

 # How to Set Root Password in EC2 Linux Instance
 Hi All,

-In this blog will explain how we can to Set Root Password in EC2 Linux Instance
+In this blog will explain how can we Set Root Password in EC2 Linux Instance

 I am assuming that you have a running Linux EC2 instance on AWS